16192 Coastal Hwy, Lewes, DE 19958-3608

 The Best Option of Sleeping Pad for Side Sleepers

-If you’ve ever tried to camp with a generic closed-cell sleeping pad you probably already know that they were not designed for side sleepers.
+If you’ve ever tried to camp with a generic closed-cell sleeping pad, you probably already know they were not designed for side sleepers.
 At best, a basic sleeping pad provides a little comfort from the ground and maybe some protection from colder climates.
 If it’s the luxury you’re looking for, you’re not going to find it with a generic sleeping pad.

 Although you want it to be thick and durable, you also need something lightweight that’s easy to carry, so you can see why it requires such a specific solution.
 Finally, you might even want your sleeping pad to be versatile enough to suit all kinds of sleeping solutions.
-Look for something that can do it all, like a hammock or setting up camp in your car.
+Look for something that can do it all, like a hammock or set up a camp in your car.

 What is the Best Sleeping Pad for Side Sleepers?

-A sleeping pad like the standard design from KAMUI offers all these things and is one of the best sleeping pad for side sleepers.
+A sleeping pad like the standard design from KAMUI offers all these things and is one of the best sleeping pads for side sleepers.
 The sleeping pad itself weighs 3.5lbs, it has a thick R 5.7 value, and it’s made with durable foam on the inside to keep you in place.
 These features let you carry a sleeping pad from one location to the next without adding too much extra weight to your pack.